top of page

 “Instrumentation limits on C-2.
 Thought the methane sensor would be enough,” said Julie.
 “My mistake.”

 Marge and Franklin burst out laughing.
-“Watching The Martian, again?”
+“Watching that movie again?”
 Marge teased.

+Julie shrugged.
 “He’s inspirational.
 Never gives up.”
-Julie shrugged and motioned for Marge to step to the back row.
-Julie slipped her hands into her jeans pockets and leaned close to Marge.
+She motioned for Marge to step to the back row.
+Julie slipped her hands into her jeans pockets and leaned in close.

-“These have got to be the right variables,” she whispered, her voice tense.
+“The chlorates have got to be it,” she whispered, her voice tense.

 Marge’s forehead wrinkled.
 “You’re not convinced?
 What’s going on?”